rudra012/crudl-example-django/README.md

 With _Users_, we added a custom field _Name_ which is not part of the database or the API.
 The methods _normalize_ and _denormalize_ are being used in order to manipulate the data stream.

+### Custom components
+XXX

 ### Superuser vs staff user
 All 3 _Users_ are able to login to crudl (because is_staff is True).
 But only superusers (patrick, axel) are allowed to edit all objects.
 The third user (vaclav) is only able to see and edit his own objects.
+Besides, only superusers are able to change a users password (user vaclav has no permission to edit his own password).

+### Initial values
+XXX

+### Validate fields and form
+XXX

 ## Development
 This example mainly shows how to use crudl.
 It is not intended for development on crudl itself.